-Increased comprehension of leaders of major political parties and electoral bodies of the impacts of gender inequalities in the political sphere, women's political rights and gender parity, including the application of existing quota laws or other laws/ measures, in selected countries of the Americas b.
-Good practices on gender parity Number of good practices identified and analyzed Surpassed (the original target was 10 CIM website collected and Tachtinea and analyzed practices, but 15 have Videos and analyzed Good practices organized and been identified) documents presented online from CIM events C. Parity toolkit: Guidelines drafted and disseminated Manual published and distributed In progress N/A Manual used during political party activities and other types of activities d.
-Subregional workshops held on the toolkit Workshops held (number of men and women participants) Surpassed (The original target was 300 people, but nearly CIM reports to authorities Greater awareness of the 1,000 have been trained) CIM social importance of gender parity Not measured media and existing legal and (pending design of a regulatory tools survey to measure this indicator)
+Increased comprehension of leaders of major political parties and electoral bodies of the impacts of gender inequalities in the political sphere, women's political rights and gender parity, including the application of existing quota laws or other laws/ measures, in selected countries of the Americas

+E xpected output Indicator Status of compliance with target Means of verification a.
+Betting on Parity II: Case studies conducted and published Study published and policy briefs distributed in the appropriate formats Surpassed (the original target was two countries, but studies were published about three countries: Argentina, Mexico, and Nicaragua) CIM website b.
+Good practices on gender parity collected and analyzed Number of good practices identified and analyzed Good practices organized and presented online Surpassed (the original target was 10 practices, but 15 have been identified) CIM website Videos and documents from CIM events c.
+Parity toolkit: Guidelines drafted and disseminated Manual published and distributed Manual used during political party activities and other types of activities In progress N/A d.
+Subregional workshops held on the toolkit Workshops held (number of men and women participants) Greater awareness of the importance of gender parity and Surpassed (The original target was 300 people, but nearly 1,000 have been trained) Not measured CIM reports to authorities CIM social media

+existing legal and regulatory (pending design of a

+tools survey to measure this

+indicator)